hyprwm/hyprpaper/README.md

 A Wallpaper ***cannot*** be applied without preloading.
 The config is ***not*** reloaded dynamically.

 ## Important note to the inner workings
 Preload does exactly what it says.
-It loads the entire wallpaper into memory.
-This can result in around 8 - 20MB of mem usage.
+It loads the entire wallpaper into memory as uncompressed.
+This can result in unreasonable high mem usage at higher resolutions, as an example: for 4k screen each preloaded image will allocate ~132.7MB.
 It is not recommended to preload every wallpaper you have, as it will be a) taking a couple seconds at the beginning to load and b) take 100s of MBs of disk and RAM usage.

 Preload is meant only for situations in which you want a wallpaper to switch INSTANTLY when you issue a wallpaper keyword (e.g. wallpaper per workspace)